chef-boneyard/stove/README.md

 Why?
 ----
 Existing tools to package cookbooks (such as [Knife Community](https://github.com/miketheman/knife-community) and `knife cookbook site share`) require a dependency on Chef.
 Because of thier dependency on Chef, they enforce the use of a "cookbook repo".
 Especially with the evolution of [Berkshelf](https://github.com/RiotGames/berkshelf), cookbooks are individualized artifacts and are often contained in their own repositories. [stove](https://github.com/sethvargo/stove) is **cookbook-centric, rather than Chef-centric**.
-Since all commands are run from inside the cookbook, it's safe to include stove in your cookbooks `Gemfile`.

 Installation